secrary/DrSemu/README.md

 ### Isolation through redirection

 Everything happens from the user-mode.
 Windows Projected File System [(ProjFS)](https://docs.microsoft.com/en-us/windows/win32/projfs/projected-file-system) is used to provide a `virtual` file system.
-For Registry redirection, it copies all Registry hives to a new location and redirects all Registry accesses (after caching Registry hives, all subsequent executions are very fast, ~0.3 sec.)
+For Registry redirection, it clones all Registry hives to a new location and redirects all Registry accesses (after caching Registry hives, all subsequent executions are very fast, ~0.3 sec.)

 See the source code for more about other redirections (process/objects isolation, etc).

 ### Monitoring

-`Dr.Semu` uses [Dynamorio](https://github.com/DynamoRIO/dynamorio) (Dynamic Instrumentation Tool Platform) to intercept a thread when it's about to cross the user-kernel line.
+`Dr.Semu` uses [DynamoRIO](https://github.com/DynamoRIO/dynamorio) (Dynamic Instrumentation Tool Platform) to intercept a thread when it's about to cross the user-kernel line.
 It has the same effect as hooking `SSDT` but from the user-mode and without hooking anything.

 At this phase, `Dr.Semu` produces a JSON file, which contains information from the interception.